A partially satirical look at English vs. American English (WIP)

 candourcandoruncandour

-colourcolorcolourless colourant colourful colourfield colourise colouristic colourlike colourly colourish colourist colourism colourology colourphobia colourman anticolour discolour hypercolour Kinemacolor multicolour multicoloured pseudocolour Technicolor tricolour watercolour
+colourcolorcolourless colourful colourfield colourise colouristic colourlike colourly colourish colourist colourism colourology colourphobia colourman anticolour discolour multicolour multicoloured pseudocolour tricolour watercolour colours colourer

 clangourclangor